jaykay12/tech/_posts/2024-4-8-java-8-concepts.md

 Drawbacks:
 - Java lambda functions can be only used with functional interfaces.
 - they lack names and documentation, meaning that the only way to know what they do is to read the code.

-- Be aware of the scope of variable you are using in the lambda expression.
+`Be aware of the scope of variable you are using in the lambda expression`

+Inner class -> creates a new scope.
+We can hide local variables from the enclosing scope by instantiating new local variables with the same names.
+We can also use the keyword this inside our inner class as a reference to its instance.

+Lambda expressions -> however, work with enclosing scope.
+We can’t hide variables from the enclosing scope inside the lambda’s body.
+In this case, the keyword this is a reference to an enclosing instance.

 ## Optional